Jetchisel/githubcreatecrepo/README.md

 ## Installation

 * git clone https://github.com/Jetchisel/githubcreaterepo
-* Replace the X's in the opt with your own token from github.
+* Replace the X's in the opt with your own token from github, see https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line
-* cp -v githubcreaterepo /bin
+* Use the optional **add_token** script to add the Github token to the githubcreaterepo script.
+(Requires ed command base editor.)
-* cd inside the local git repo and run: githubcreaterepo
+* cd inside the local git repo and run: githubcreaterepo reponame

 # Sypnosis
 ```shell